 Mindfulness and meditation are central to everything I do, both professionally and personally.

-I have been practicing meditation since 1995, and teaching since 2000.
-It all started when my stressful business career and study of classical piano collided in a health disaster.
-Since then, my practice has been central in helping me find my way back to sanity, health, and well-being.
+It all started 20 years ago when my stressful business career and study of classical piano collided in a health disaster.
+Since then, mindfulness has brought me back to sanity, health, and well-being.
 In short, it has changed my life.
 And I feel deeply committed to sharing what I’ve learned with others.

-Another vital part of my life is my music.
-This lifelong love began in grade school, when I started piano lessons at the age of 8.
-I studied classical piano for 20 years until a serious injury put a complete stop to it.
-Since then I’ve discovered my true inspiration — sharing my love of music through my mezzo-soprano voice.
+My lifelong love of music began when I started piano lessons at age eight.
+I studied classical piano for 20 years until my injury mentioned above put a complete stop to it.
+Since then I’ve switched to voice — the only instrument that doesn’t require hands.
 I’m often seen (and heard) having a blast leading the chanting at Buddhist gatherings and running occasional workshops on singing and chanting.
 I’ve also sung with a cappella groups, though I’m currently “between gigs” as they say.